Compare the best internet service providers in Houston. Find fiber, cable, and wireless options. 6 providers compared, data updated August 2026.

 What are the benefits of fiber internet in Houston?

-Fiber internet in Houston from providers like AT&T Internet and Xfinity offers several key advantages over cable or DSL: symmetrical upload and download speeds (ideal for remote work and video calls), lower latency for gaming, greater reliability with fewer outages, and speeds up to 5 Gbps.
+Fiber internet in Houston from providers like Kinetic offers several key advantages over cable or DSL: symmetrical upload and download speeds (ideal for remote work and video calls), lower latency for gaming, greater reliability with fewer outages, and speeds up to 5 Gbps.
 Fiber infrastructure is also more future-proof, with capacity to scale well beyond current consumer speed needs.
 Enter your ZIP code to compare fiber plans available at your address.

-What is the most reliable internet provider in Houston, AR?
+What is the average internet speed in Houston?

 Check Your Exact Address